1 - About Lucille

 If a parameter without a default value is missing, OpenSearch doesn’t throw an Exception - it just returns an empty response with zero hits.
 So, it is very important that requiredParamNames and optionalParamNames are defined very carefully!

-3.2.4 - File Handlers
+3.3.9 - File Handlers

-File Handlers extract Lucille documents from individual files, like CSV or JSON files, which themselves contain data which can be transformed into Lucille Documents.
+File Handlers extract Lucille Documents from individual files, like CSV or JSON files, which themselves contain data which can be transformed into Lucille Documents.

 File Handlers accept an InputStream for processing, and return the Documents they extract in an Iterator.
 The provided InputStream and any other underlying resources are closed when the Iterator returns false for hasNext().
 As such, when working directly with these File Handlers, it is important to exhaust the Iterators they return.